elimuinformatics/charts-on-fhir/README.md

 `docker build --build-arg project=showcase -t showcase .`

-The app's SMART clientId should be provided by an environment variable when starting the container.
+The app's SMART clientId must be provided by an environment variable when starting the container.
 To run the container on http://localhost:4200:

 1. `export CLIENT_ID=client_id_that_is_registered_with_the_ehr`